angular/angular/aio/content/guide/lifecycle-hooks.md

 which can only be reached by querying for the child view via the property decorated with [@ViewChild](api/core/ViewChild).

 <code-example path="lifecycle-hooks/src/app/after-view.component.ts" region="hooks" header="AfterViewComponent (class excerpts)"></code-example>

 {@a wait-a-tick}

-### Abide by the unidirectional data flow rule
+#### Wait before updating the view

-The `doSomething()` method updates the screen when the hero name exceeds 10 characters.
+In this example, the `doSomething()` method updates the screen when the hero name exceeds 10 characters, but waits a tick before updating `comment`.

 <code-example path="lifecycle-hooks/src/app/after-view.component.ts" region="do-something" header="AfterViewComponent (doSomething)"></code-example>

-Why does the `doSomething()` method wait a tick before updating `comment`?

-Angular's unidirectional data flow rule forbids updates to the view *after* it has been composed.
-Both of these hooks fire _after_ the component's view has been composed.
+Both the `AfterViewInit()` and `AfterViewChecked()` hooks fire after the component's view has been composed.

-Angular throws an error if the hook updates the component's data-bound `comment` property immediately (try it!).
+If you modify the code so that the hook updates the component's data-bound `comment` property immediately, you can see that Angular throws an error.

-The `LoggerService.tick_then()` postpones the log update for one turn of the browser's JavaScript cycle and that's just long enough.
+The `LoggerService.tick_then()` statement postpones the log update for one turn of the browser's JavaScript cycle, which triggers a new change-detection cycle.

-Here's *AfterView* in action:
+#### Write lean hook methods to avoid performance problems

+When you run the *AfterView* sample, notice how frequently Angular calls `AfterViewChecked()`$emdash;often when there are no changes of interest.
+Be very careful about how much logic or computation you put into one of these methods.

 <div class="lightbox">

   <img src='generated/images/guide/lifecycle-hooks/after-view-anim.gif' alt="AfterView">

 </div>

-Notice that Angular frequently calls `AfterViewChecked()`, often when there are no changes of interest.
-Write lean hook methods to avoid performance problems.

 {@a aftercontent}

-## AfterContent

-The *AfterContent* sample explores the `AfterContentInit()` and `AfterContentChecked()` hooks that Angular calls *after* Angular projects external content into the component.
+{@a aftercontent-hooks}
 {@a content-projection}

-### Content projection
+### Responding to projected content changes

 *Content projection* is a way to import HTML content from outside the component and insert that content into the component's template in a designated spot.
+You can identify content projection in a template by looking for the following constructs.

+  * HTML between component element tags.
+  * The presence of `<ng-content>` tags in the component's template.

 <div class="alert is-helpful">